AbilityEdgeFTC/FreightFrenzy/README.md

     - Support for REV Robotics 2m Distance Sensor.
     - Added support for a REV Touch Sensor (no longer have to configure as a generic digital device).
     - Added blocks for DcMotorEx methods.
-        + These are enhanced methods that you can use when supported by the motor cGamepad hardware.
+        + These are enhanced methods that you can use when supported by the motor controller hardware.
 	+ The REV Robotics Expansion Hub supports these enhanced methods.
 	+ Enhanced methods include methods to get/set motor velocity (in encoder pulses per second), get/set PIDF coefficients, etc..